maxime-filippini/pipedreams/posts/2025/06-19-elixir-for-frm-apps.md

 initial seed, we would use that new key to do so.
 </p>

 For now, `Nx` seems like a replacement for Python's `numpy` library.
 But, it also provides additional functionality.
-For instance, `Nx` allows us to turn our computations into graphs that can be optimized and compiled to run on accelerators (GPUs or TPUs).
+For instance, `Nx` allows us to turn our computations into graphs that can be optimized and compiled to run on accelerators (GPUs or TPUs), making it more akin to a library like `pytorch`.

-For example, the `substract` function in the following code uses the `defn` macro (as opposed to `def`, which is used for normal Elixir functions) provided by `Nx.Defn` to make it operate on tensors, and compile it for efficient use.
+For example, the `substract` function (an admittedly contrived example) in the following code uses the `defn` macro (as opposed to `def`, which is used for normal Elixir functions) provided by `Nx.Defn` to make it operate on tensors, and allows us to compile it for efficient use.

 ```elixir
 defmodule TensorMath do